ETHLend/Documentation/ETHLendWhitePaper.md

 **Use-Cases for Decentralized Lending**

-In crypto-economy: Borrowing Ether to participate in different ICOs and purchasing tokens from the exchange for investment strategies without the need to sell tokens.
+In crypto-economy: Borrowing Ether to participate in different ICOs, buying dips (bear market movements) and purchasing tokens from the exchange for investment strategies without the need to sell tokens.
 Lending altcoins and tokens for short selling or hedging.
 Financing mining expansions, liquidity for trading, finance for blockchain startups for ICO marketing by pledging ICO tokens.
 Unleashing the Ether locked in ENS domains for any finance goal.

 In FIAT-economy: By using FIAT-pegging (using USD instead of Ether as a calculation), any finance goal of real world can be met without bearing the volatility.